shinyquagsire23/monado/doc/ipc.md

 The first main purpose of this service is for automatic startup and the **locating** function: helping establish communication between the client and the service.
-The Android framework takes care of launching the service process when the client requests to start and bind our service by name and package.
-The framework also provides us with method calls when we're started/bound.
+The Android framework takes care of launching the service process when the client requests to bind our service by name and package.
+The framework also provides us with method calls when we're bound.
 In this way, the "entry point" of the Monado service on Android is the `org.freedesktop.monado.ipc.MonadoService` class, which exposes the implementation of our AIDL interface, `org.freedesktop.monado.ipc.MonadoImpl`.

-From there, the native-code mainloop starts when this service is started.
+From there, the native-code mainloop starts when this service received a valid `Surface`.
 By default, the JVM code will signal the mainloop to shut down a short time after the last client disconnects, to work best within the platform.

 At startup, just as on Linux, the shared memory segment is created.
 The [ashmem][] API is used to create/destroy an anonymous **shared memory** segment